Director of Music

 Assistant Director of Music

-Jamie Rogers is Assistant Director of Music at Canterbury Cathedral, where he is principal organ accompanist to the Cathedral’s choirs, and assists in running all other musical aspects of the Cathedral’s work.
+Jamie Rogers is Assistant Director of Music at Canterbury Cathedral, where he is principal accompanist to the Cathedral’s choirs, and assists in running all other musical aspects of the Cathedral’s work.

 Jamie was previously Assistant Director of Music at St Marylebone Parish Church, and Head of Jazz Studies at Queen Mary’s University, London.
 He took up his current appointment at Canterbury Cathedral in 2022.